Understanding Fine-tuning in Approximate Unlearning: A Theoretical Perspective: Conclusion

 \section{Conclusion}

 In conclusion, we present the first theoretical analysis of fine-tuning methods for machine unlearning within a linear regression framework.
-Our analysis, covering two scenarios—distinct and overlapping feature sets—demonstrates that while fine-tuning can achieve optimal remaining accuracy (RA), it fails to fully unlearn the forgetting dataset.
-Our analysis on the failure of naive fine-tuning methods stems from the pretrained model's retention of forgetting data, and we propose a theoretical approach to mitigate this issue.
-By introducing a discriminative regularization term, we effectively balance unlearning accuracy and remaining accuracy.
-Experimental validation on both synthetic and real-world datasets supports our theoretical insights, showing that regularization-based methods significantly improve unlearning performance without compromising retention.
+Our analysis, covering two scenarios—distinct and overlapping feature sets—demonstrates that while fine-tuning can achieve optimal retaining accuracy, it fails to fully unlearn the forgetting dataset.
+This failure arises from the pretrained model retaining information about the forgetting data.
+To address this, we propose a theoretical solution and introduce Retention-Based Masking (RBM), a strategy that constructs masks based on the remaining dataset to preserve overlapping features.
+Our experimental results demonstrate that RBM achieves a better balance between unlearning and retaining objectives compared to forgotten-based masking approaches.